Placement of Students

 Student and Parent Assessment of Student Aspirations

 The student should have an opportunity to indicate his or her interest in being placed in a particular ability-group.
 Student aspirations and self-knowledge can be valuable predictors of achievement.
 Additionally, a student’s parent may be able to provide additional insight into student motivation, work patterns, and other involvements.
+We encourage students and parents to take all of these factors into consideration when making decisions about the placements that are being recommended.

 Skill Evaluation Test